Dharmaśāstra: Influence

 For Muslims of British India, the Sharia or the religious law for Muslims was easily available in al-Hidaya and Fatawa al-Alamgir written under the sponsorship of Aurangzeb.
 But for non-Muslims (followers of Dharmic religions and others such as Tribal people and Parsis), this information was not readily available.
 Hence the British colonial officials extracted from the Dharmaśāstra, the legal code to apply on non-Muslims for the purposes of colonial administration.
+However, the Hindu laws as designed by the British, was solely drawn upon from a single text (Manusmriti with the commentary of the Bengali Hindu scholar Kulluka Bhatta, which was widely respected among Bengali Hindu intermediaries of the British living in the capital of Calcutta) & later British-era collections saw increasing importance of canonical texts over secondary sources & prevalent customary law, in a manner similar to the sola scriptura doctrine.

 The Dharmashastra-derived laws for non-Muslim Indians were dissolved after India gained independence, but Indian Muslim Personal Law (Shariat) Application Act of 1937 continued to be the personal and family law for Indian Muslims.
 For non-Muslims, a non-religious uniform civil code was passed by Indian parliament in the 1950s, and amended by its elected governments thereafter, which has since then applied to all non-Muslim Indians.